[2 MIN READ]

-In 2011, Donald’s kidneys were failing.
+In 2011, Donald White, Jr.’s kidneys were failing.
 The Type 1 diabetes diagnosis he received as a teen was catching up to him in a painful and scary way.

 “It was such a depleted state of life that you have no energy, no drive, basically going day-by-day to get by,” Donald said.

-At the age of 32, Donald started dialysis, a process that takes over for the kidneys to remove toxins for the body.
+At the age of 32, Donald started dialysis, a process that takes over for the kidneys to remove toxins from the body.
 The next year, his name went on a transplant list.

 He and his wife, Brandi, were left to wait.